Lizw14/Super-CLEVR/README.md

 10 example generated images and scenes are in `output/images` and `output/scenes`. `output/superCLEVR_scenes_100mb.json` contains scene info for all (25k) generated images, which are then be used to generated questions.

 ### To generate questions
-run `sh scripts/generate_questions.sh`.
+- run `sh scripts/generate_questions.sh`.
 This bash file include several different scripts for generate questions with/without parts.

-`output/superCLEVR_questions_5.json` and `outputsuperCLEVR_questions_part_5.json` are examples for questions generated using templates without and with parts respectively.
+- `output/superCLEVR_questions_5.json` and `outputsuperCLEVR_questions_part_5.json` are examples for questions generated using templates without and with parts respectively.

+- The argument `--remove_redundant` controls the level of redundancy in the generated questions.

 -----------
 ## Aknowledgements